 This trend does not hold true in San Francisco.
 In fact, the number of bicycle accidents in San Francisco has outpaced ridership steadily.
 City planners and the mayor’s office hope that the financial investments they’ve made in reengineering safer streets for cyclists will pay off in the end but something must be done to curb this scary statistic.

-That’s why as a San Francisco, Oakland, Los Angeles and San Jose bicycle accident attorney I advocate a strong public awareness and educational component to any bike safety program.
+That’s why as a California bicycle accident attorney I advocate a strong public awareness and educational component to any bike safety program.
 Riders must understand that their safety is really in their own hands.
 On the flipside, drivers need to share the road safely and give cyclists the respect (and the room) they deserve.

-If you’ve been injured by a careless driver, the experienced San Francisco bicycle accident lawyers at Sally Morin Law can help.
+If you’ve been injured by a careless driver, the experienced San Francisco bicycle accident lawyers at Sally Morin Personal Injury Lawyers can help.
 You concentrate on healing—we’ll take care of the rest.
 Get a FREE online case evaluation.